hammerheim-game/hammerheim-rules/2-core-rules.md

 ##### Allying with other Warbands

 There are two types of alliance in Mordheim: Formal and informal.

+#### Formal Alliance
 A formal alliance is a pre-arranged agreement between warbands with little to no quarrel with eachother, a meeting of minds to come together in the face of an otherwise insurmountable foe.
 Formal alliances are clunky, expensive, and unwieldy, but it is the price some warbands pay for security.
 In a formal alliance warbands are fully allied to eachother and considered the same; they will not count as the closest enemies for the purposes of shooting, will not count as enemies for the purposes of frenzied models, will not prevent eachother from running, and for the purposes of rout tests both warbands are combined.
 Formal alliances must be negotiated after deployment but before the roll for first turn has been made.

 Once the battle has begun Formal Alliances may not be broken.
 Warbands require such extensive briefing to believe that these dangerous strangers are their friends that coordinating elaborate betrayals during battle is impossible.
 If a scenario is won on the grounds of there being one last remaining warband then allied warbands will share the victory.
 Warbands that share victories in this way may each roll no more than three exploration dice, as there is far more competition for resources when scouring the city post-battle.
 Loot however may be divided up, though this would have to have been agreed before the battle.

 Formal allegiances may only be negotiated between warbands with one degree of seperation in alignment (So Neutral warbands may only ally with Neutral, Lawful/Neutral, or Chaotic/Neutral for example) and may not take take place if either your warband has the 'Distrust' rule (for example, Dwarfs distrusting Elves) or your warband leader has a Hatred of the other warband's leader.

+\page
+#### Informal Alliance
 Informal alliances are moments where warbands warily take a step back from one another, perhaps each sizing the other up as being a little too strong to be worth fighting - or taking a momentary reprieve to recover and prepare for their next attack.
 These alliances are the second-to-second judgements made by Warband leaders, and often communicated with little more than body language.
 These allegiances are momentary at best, and often nothing more than an attempt by one warband to get the other to expose its back.
 There are no restrictions on these informal alliances but also are nothing more than agreements between Leaders to temporarily focus their attentions elsewhere.
 For all intents and purposes the two warbands are still hostile to one another - they are still the closest enemies for shooting, will still count as hostile for the purposes of _frenzy_, and will still prevent one another from running.
 They also may not share a victory in a scenario where the victor is determined by routing.